GohilMahendra/Thread-Rest/README.md

 ### Auth
 - Otp Email verification
+- JWT token used for statless authentication
+- Password is hashed using bcypt

 ### Posts
 - create a post (post can be simple text , photo or a video same as twitter)